-- 15. The Reporting Organization submits the following recommendations for the consideration of the Committee: - Enact a federal law against torture that prohibits all acts of torture that occur in US territory, and that provides for both criminal accountability for perpetrators and redress for victims; - Limit all use of solitary confinement to a maximum of 15 days; eliminate all use of solitary confinement, of any duration, as a punishment, whether judicially imposed or used as a disciplinary measure; and eliminate all use of solitary confinement, of any duration, for juveniles or persons with mental disabilities; - Ensure that every individual in immigration detention is protected from torture and other cruel, inhuman and degrading treatment by: - o Extending the protections of the Prison Rape Elimination Act to all individuals in any form of detention, including immigration detention; - o Providing individuals in immigration detention with access to legal counsel; and, - o Ensuring that individuals in immigration detention are given adequate medical care; - Promptly provide new hearings to the Chicago Police torture survivors who remain in prison, and provide all victims with redress; and, - Limit the use of electroshock devices to substitution for lethal weapons and provide victims of unwarranted electrocution by law enforcement officials with the ability to bring legal claims for redress.
+- 15. The Reporting Organization submits the following recommended questions for the consideration of the Committee: - 15.1 Enact a federal law against torture that prohibits all acts of torture that occur in US territory, and that provides for both criminal accountability for perpetrators and redress for victims; - 15.2 Limit all use of solitary confinement to a maximum of 15 days; eliminate all use of solitary confinement, of any duration, as a punishment, whether judicially imposed or used as a disciplinary measure; and eliminate all use of solitary confinement, of any duration, for juveniles or persons with mental disabilities; - 15.3 Ensure that every individual in immigration detention is protected from torture and other cruel, inhuman and degrading treatment by: - Extending the protections of the Prison Rape Elimination Act to all individuals in any form of detention, including immigration detention; - Providing individuals in immigration detention with access to legal counsel; and, - Ensuring that individuals in immigration detention are given adequate medical care: - 15.4 Promptly provide new hearings to the Chicago Police torture survivors who remain in prison, and provide all victims with redress; and, - 15.5 Limit the use of electroshock devices to substitution for lethal weapons and provide victims of unwarranted electrocution by law enforcement officials with the ability to bring legal claims for redress.

+APPENDIX A

-APPENDIX A: Members of the Midwest Coalition for Human Rights
+The following organizations are members of the Midwest Coalition for Human Rights: